Distributed Nash Equilibrium Seeking over Time-Varying Directed Communication Networks: Preliminary results

-Relation~\eqref{eq-gen-aver} is valid when $\sum_{i=1}^m \g_i=1$.
-If additionally, the scalars $\g_i$ are non-negative, then relation~\eqref{eq-gen-aver} coincides with the well known relation for weighted averages of vectors. \end{corollary}
+If additionally, $\g_i \ge 0$ for all $i\in [m]$, then \eqref{eq-gen-aver} coincides with the well known relation for weighted averages of vectors. \end{corollary}

-There are certain contraction properties of the distributed method, which are inherited from the use of the mixing term $\sum_{j=1}^m[W_k]_{ij}z_j^k$, and the fact that the matrix $W_k$ is compliant with a directed strongly connected graph $\bbG_k$.
-Lemma~\ref{lem-normlincomb} provides a critical result that will help us capture these contraction properties.
-However, Lemma~\ref{lem-normlincomb} alone is not sufficient since it does not make any use of the structure of the matrix $W_k$ related to the underlying graph $\bbG_k$.
+There are certain contraction properties of the distributed method, which are inherited from the use of the mixing term $\sum_{j=1}^m[W_k]_{ij}z_j^k$ and the compliance of $W_k$ with the directed strongly connected graph $\bbG_k$.
+Lemma~\ref{lem-normlincomb} provides a critical result to capture these properties.
+However, Lemma~\ref{lem-normlincomb} alone is not sufficient, since it does not make any use of the structure of the matrix $W_k$ associated with the underlying graph $\bbG_k$.

 The graph structure is exploited in the forthcoming lemma for a generic graph.
-More specifically, the lemma provides an important lower bound on the quantity $\sum_{(j,\ell)\in\E} \|z_j - z_\ell \|^2$ for a given directed graph $\bbG=([m],{\E})$, where $z_i\in\re^n$ is a vector associated with a node $i$.
-The lower bound will be applied to the graph $\bbG_k$ at time $k$, which provides the second critical step leading us toward the contraction properties of the iterate sequences.
+The lemma establishes an important lower bound on the quantity $\sum_{(j,\ell)\in\E} \|z_j - z_\ell \|^2$ for a given directed graph $\bbG=([m],{\E})$, where $z_i\in\re^n$ is a vector associated with node $i$.
+This lower bound will be applied to the graph $\bbG_k$ at time $k$, which provides the second critical step leading us towards the contraction properties of the iterate sequences.